Evidence Hub Noise monitoring at Pearson

 GTAA’s own 45 dB harm threshold

-In its official Restricted Hours Operating Policy (Version 4.1, May 29, 2019), the Greater Toronto Airports Authority (GTAA) states that, during the restricted hours, it works with NAV CANADA to maintain flight procedures that “minimize the number of community residents that are overflown at a decibel rating above 45 dB”.
+In its official Restricted Hours Operating Policy (Version 4.1, May 29, 2019), the GTAA states that, during the restricted hours, it works with NAV CANADA to maintain flight procedures that “minimize the number of community residents that are overflown at a decibel rating above 45 dB”.
 In other words, GTAA itself treats 45 dB as the level beyond which nighttime aircraft noise exposure must be minimized for residents.

 How GTAA uses NMT data to compare “aircraft” vs “community” noise